ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

   <li> <%= @author.hometown %></li>
 </ul>
 ```
-We will find that code (or very similar code) in the following pages: `app/views/authors/show.html.erb`, `app/views/authors/index.html.erb`, `app/views/posts/show.html.erb`.
+You'll find that code (or very similar code) in the following pages: `app/views/authors/show.html.erb`, `app/views/authors/index.html.erb`, `app/views/posts/show.html.erb`.

-Looks like we got some work to do.
-So let's start with the author show page.
+Looks like we've got some work to do.
+Let's start with the author show page.
 Let's remove the code from our `app/views/authors/show.html.erb` page.
-So now our file should be empty:
+Now our file should be empty:
 `app/views/authors/show.html.erb`
 ```